bahim22/work/Docs2/bash_cmds.md

 git commit -m "import of frotz source tree." git tag v2.43 (2)

+# Use a tarball as a starting point for a new repository.
 # 1. add all fi under the cwd.
 # 2. make a lightweight, unannotated tag.